Poker Interview with Ned-Bg - A Poker Pro with 500,000$+ Winnings

 Q: If you could play heads up against anyone in the world, who would that be.
-And who you don’t want to play against at any costs?
+And who you don’t want to play against at any cost?

 A: No preferences.
-I am not the best heads up player but if it happen to face tough player – I will play and I will do my best.
+I am not the best heads-up player but if I happen to face a tough player – I will play and I will do my best.

 Q: What’s your biggest dream when it comes to poker?
 (Let’s see whether it will be the same as what most poker players dream for [including me] – winning WSOP ME)

 A: I don’t have dreams.
 I have goals.
 My goal is to win at least a specific amount and then I have some other plans but it is too early to share them.

 Q: For how long do you see yourself playing poker?
 Or let’s put it this way- if you reach a point when you are financially independent do you plan to continue playing the same volume.
 Or are you going to play just for fun?